 As of December 2018, a record number of international students (876,399) had enrolled in Australian universities.
 According to the Australian Bureau of Statistics, students from overseas injected nearly $32 billion into the Australian economy in the last financial year.
 That’s an increase of $3.8 billion over 12 months.
 Any way you look at it, that’s huge.

 Potential to upgrade universities

 In fact, it can be argued that the sheer volume of international enrolments actually benefits the domestic cohort, as foreign students are paying full fees and providing institutions with

 In an increasingly globalised world, the ability to interact with people from different cultural and ethnic backgrounds has never been more critical.
 There is no better place to hone communication skills than at university, where students can collaborate with fellow pupils from all over the world and prepare themselves for doing the same in the workforce upon graduating.

-Mike Hancox is a Senior Sales Consultant for Good Education Group’s higher education portfolio.
-His vast experience has taken him from newspapers and magazines, into digital media and now to Good Education Group’s multi-faceted solutions.
-Learn more about Mike and his work with Good Education Group.
+Mike Hancox is a Senior Sales Consultant for Good Education Media’s higher education portfolio.
+His vast experience has taken him from newspapers and magazines, into digital media and now to Good Education Media’s multi-faceted solutions.
+Learn more about Mike and his work with Good Education Media.